jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CICD.md

 ```
 5. Log service

-5.1 Site log: select the application with log to be view, select “Continuous Delivery” - “online Release” from the menu, the logs corresponding to each instance can be viewed on the “Log Service - Site Log” page.
+5.1 Site log: select the application with log to be view, select "Continuous Delivery" - "online Release" from the menu, the logs corresponding to each instance can be viewed on the "Log Service - Site Log" page.
 Log view supports keyword highlighting, reverse query, whole word matching, etc. Click a row of log, its context log also can be viewed.

  ![image](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/Operation-Guide15.png)

-5.2 Log subscription and historical log: select the application to view the log, select the menu “Continuous Delivery" - “Online Release", in the “Log service-Log subscription" page, click “New Subscription" to set the log path and save, you can view the group of subscriptions and the log of instances from the log page after the next online.
+5.2 Log subscription and historical log: select the application to view the log, select the menu "Continuous Delivery" - "Online Release", in the "Log service-Log subscription" page, click "New Subscription" to set the log path and save, you can view the group of subscriptions and the log of instances from the log page after the next online.

  ![image](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/Operation-Guide16.png)